 The rudder is a suspended, balanced hydrofoil mid ship rudder.
 It is operated by hand from the steering wheel at the steering post in the cockpit.
-Transmission of power is realised by means of rope pulls and fairleads to the rudder quadrant.
-With the autopilot (option) an electric motor installed.
+Transmission of power is realised by means of Bowden control to the rudder quadrant.
+With the autopilot (option) there is an electric motor installed.